top of page

 Conclusion

-For e-commerce merchants, the requirement to run ASV scans under PCI DSS Requirement 11.3.2 is not just a compliance obligation; it’s a critical security measure to protect customer data and reduce the risk of cyber threats.
-These scans, performed quarterly or after significant changes to the IT environment, ensure that vulnerabilities are identified and mitigated promptly, helping merchants maintain a secure online presence.
+For e-commerce merchants, the requirement to run ASV scans under PCI DSS Requirement 11.3.2 is not just a compliance obligation; it is a critical security measure to protect customer data and reduce the risk of cyber threats.
+These scans, performed at least every 90 days or after significant changes to the IT environment, help ensure that externally visible vulnerabilities are identified and remediated promptly.

-To ensure full compliance, merchants must not only complete ASV scans but also address all vulnerabilities identified in the scans and submit the results alongside their SAQ or RoC.
-This comprehensive approach to security can significantly reduce the risk of data breaches and foster long-term customer trust.
+To support PCI DSS compliance, merchants must not only complete ASV scans but also address vulnerabilities identified in the scans and complete follow-up rescans where needed to achieve a passing result.
+This approach can reduce the risk of data breaches, support PCI DSS validation and strengthen long-term customer trust.

 bottom of page